qizhang94/GEOKEYFEM_HM/README.md

 *Sloan, S.W. and Abbo, A.J.
 (1999), Biot consolidation analysis with automatic time stepping and error control Part 2: applications.
 Int.
 J. Numer.
 Anal.
 Meth.
 Geomech., 23: 493-529.*

+**A new folder** has been created, which describes how to incorporate gas compressibility into hydro-mechanical coupling finite element framework.
+The folder contains an assembly function, a constitutive model for transversely isotropic geomaterial, one verification example, and one application example.
+To run the example, you need to move all the three files to the **main folder**.

 ### Reflection
 In a nutshell, trade-off among **computational efficiency** (Highest: T6 FEM), **spurious oscillations** (numerical instability: NS-FEM based on T3 linear interpolation), and **overly rigid solution** (T3 FEM).
 SNS-FEM is in between.